hanyangtay/hanyang/README.md

 Built with Google's Material Design Lite framework, featuring a responsive design.
 All I have to say is, front-end development is tedious.

-Tools used: HTML, CSS, MDL framework, Adobe Photoshop
+Tools used: HTML, CSS, Javascript, MDL framework, Adobe Photoshop

 ### Mini-Twitter
 ---